 Tillage Establishment Systems and Grass Weed Webinar, from the North East

-Tillage Establishment Systems and Grass Weed Webinar which took place on Tuesday, 23rd June, as part of the Enable Conservation Tillage (ECT) project, focusing on tillage systems and grass weeds from the North East.
+The second Tillage Establishment Systems and Grass Weed Webinar took place on Tuesday, 23rd June, as part of the Enable Conservation Tillage (ECT) project, focusing on tillage systems and grass weeds from the North East.

 The 2nd in the series of Enable Conservation Tillage (ECT) project webinars focused on blackgrass and its control on three farms in the North Dublin region.
 It also looked at how two of our ECT focus farmers have successfully converted to strip-till & no-till systems and how they have managed the grass weed challenge on their farms.